kitzeslab/opensoundscape/docs/classifier_guide/Intro.md

 	)
 ```

-d.
-If you will be making multiple versions in the same day, use a timestamp as well.
+   - If you will be making multiple versions in the same day, use a timestamp as well.

-e. **Use git versioning.** This is a little more advanced, but it can help you keep a record of changes you may have made to files over time, [Here's an intro](http://datasci.kitzes.com/lessons/git/) Justin Kitzes wrote on how to use it.
+   - **Use git versioning.** This is a little more advanced, but it can help you keep a record of changes you may have made to files over time, [Here's an intro](http://datasci.kitzes.com/lessons/git/) Justin Kitzes wrote on how to use it.

 2. **Keep rigorous notes on *why* and *when* you do something.**
    - Just like keeping a notebook of experiments in a wet lab, you should take notes every time you sit down to work on a project.